Does Two Stroke Oil Go Bad

 If you’re a two-stroke enthusiast, you know that keeping your engine in top shape is crucial to its performance.
 And one of the most important aspects of maintaining a two-stroke engine is using fresh, clean oil.
 But what happens when your two-stroke oil goes bad?

-Unfortunately, if your two-stroke oil gets old or contaminated, it can start to break down and cause problems for your engine.
+Unfortunately, if your two-stroke oil becomes old or contaminated, it can start to break down, causing problems for your engine.
 The good news is that there are some things you can do to extend the life of your two-stroke oil and keep it running smoothly.

 Leave a Reply